damnops/interview/README.md

 * The application couldn't start, fix the issue.
 * There are many bad practices in this repo, try to make it better.
+* Any further improvement in this repo, like infra, HA, etc.

 ## Prerequisite